jamus/orbitq-api-docs/README.md

 > 💡 **Design decision: snapshot diffing over webhooks**
 > LL2 doesn't offer webhooks, so change detection is polling-based.
 Rather than storing just a timestamp of the last check, the API persists a full snapshot of each tracked launch (status ID + name, NET, launch name).
 This makes the diff unambiguous — a change is detected the moment any field diverges from the stored value, with no risk of missing an update that happened and reverted between polls.

+> 💡 **Design decision: only monitor launches in the upcoming window**
+> The change detect job only diffs tracked launches that appear in the `limit=50` upcoming fetch.
+Launches outside the window (e.g. a far-future mission like Neutron Maiden Flight) are skipped — no per-launch fallback API call is made.
+This keeps API usage predictable and avoids burning the hourly rate limit on missions unlikely to have imminent changes.
+Once a launch enters the top 50 as its date approaches, monitoring resumes automatically using the existing snapshot.

+> 💡 **Design decision: proactive cache invalidation on change**
+> When a change is detected, the launch's detail cache entry is immediately invalidated.
+This ensures users who tap the push notification see the updated status rather than the stale cached response, without waiting for the TTL to expire.

 > <img src="claude-logo.png" height="14" width="14" style="vertical-align:middle;"> **N+1 issue identified with Claude.**
 > All tracked launch IDs, their snapshots, and their subscribed device tokens are fetched in three queries _before_ the per-launch loop begins.
 The alternative — querying per launch inside the loop — would produce N+1 database round-trips for every job run.
 Upfront bulk fetching keeps the job's DB footprint constant regardless of how many launches are tracked.